errorstudio/freshdesk_groove_migration/Readme.md

 +--------+-------+
 ```

+## Migrate tickets
+If you choose to migrate tickets, you'll be prompted to choose a status (or all) to migrate; it'll run through each ticket and all the associated messages and transfer them.

+# Idempotence
+The script should be pretty good at checking that a message doesn't already exist, and skip ones which do.
+The only thing which won't work is migrating new thread items (notes etc.) to Groove if you've already done that thread before.

 # Messing around in the cli
 If you want to poke around the objects in the cli, run `bundle console` and then load the environment like this: